Hendy/umbraco-look/README.md

-# Look (Beta) for Umbraco Examine
+# Look (Beta) for Umbraco v7
-Look sits on top of [Umbraco Examine](https://our.umbraco.com/documentation/reference/searching/examine/) adding support for:
+Look sits on top of Umbraco Examine adding support for:

 * Indexing all IPublishedContent items (each as a Lucene Document) be they: Umbraco Content, Media, Members or properties on them that return IPublishedContent, eg. Nested Content.

 * Text match highlighting - return fragments of contextual text relevant to the supplied search term.

-* Geospatial querying - calculate the distance from a geographical location for each item, this can also be used for filtering / sorting.
+* Geospatial querying - boundary and location distance querying (this can also be used for filtering / sorting).

-* Tag faceting - return a colleciton of facets, where each details the number of results that would be returned, should that facet be applied to the current query (useful for guided navigation).
+* Tag querying & faceting - query on tags and return facet data for tags.

 ## Installation

+There are two NuGet packages:

-[The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on:
+[Our.Umbraco.Look](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on:

   * Umbraco 7.3.0 (min)
   * Examine 0.1.70 (min)
   * Lucene.Net.Contrib 2.9.4.1 (min)

+[Our.Umbraco.Look.BackOffice](https://www.nuget.org/packages/Our.Umbraco.Look.BackOffice) installs an assembly _Our.Umbraco.Look.BackOffice.dll_ and files in App_Plugins/Look with a dependency on:

+  * Our.Umbraco.Look

  ## Indexing

-Look can be used index additional `name`, `date`, `text`, `tag` and `location` for an IPublishedContent item into Lucene indexes, in two ways:
+Look can be used index additional `name`, `date`, `text`, `tag` and `location` fields item into existing Examine Lucene indexes (no config file changes required) and/or a Look Examine indexer can be configured which will also index 'detached' IPublsihedContent.

-Firstly, once installed, it offers .Net seams for adding such data into any configured Umbraco Examine indexers.
-This can be useful as no configuration files need to be changed as it can hook into the default _External_, _Internal_, and _InternalMember_ indexers (or any others that have been setup).

-Secondly Look includes an Examine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can also index properties that return collections of IPublishedContent (eg. Nested Content) in additional to the Umbraco Content, Media and Member nodes.

-To configure the indexing behaviour for either of the ways mentioned, functions can be set via static methods on the LookConfiguration class (all are optional).
+To implement indexing behaviour, functions can be set via static methods on the LookConfiguration class (all are optional).
-If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used to store that value.

 ```csharp
 public static class LookConfiguration